-Goldendoodle paws need care and attention.
-Think of it this way — for your Goldendoodle, everyday life consists of walking around “barefoot.”
+Dog paws need care and attention.
+Think of it this way — for your pet, everyday life consists of walking around “barefoot.”
 In essence, they are exposed to hard surfaces, thorns, broken glass, sharp stones, as well as very hot and very cold surfaces.
 Even though a dog’s paws are tougher than our own feet, these conditions can still create issues that need be addressed for the health and comfort of your canine best friend.
-Here are some general tips on how you can care for your doodle’s paws:
+Here are some general tips on how you can care for your pet’s paws from Dog Boarding Experts:

 Caring For Your Dog’s Paws: 8 Tips